facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### show_unmatched_exceptions
-This is a list of languages in which the `show_unmatched` option will be reversed.
+List of languages in which the `show_unmatched` option logic will be reversed.

 ```js
     // Do the opposite of "show_unmatched" for the languages listed below